teckel12/LuaTelemetry/README.md

 ## Tips & Notes

-* Between flights, you can long-press the Enter/dial and select `Reset telemetry`
+* Between flights (before armed), long-press the Enter/dial and select `Reset telemetry` to reset telemetry values
 * Designed for multirotor models, but should be valuable for fixed wing (fixed wing feedback appreciated)
 * Optional amperage sensor needed for fuel and current displays
 * Uses transmitter settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings